Fire! Fire!

 She asked that of me, because 33 years ago we lost our home to an arson fire, and several years later, she interviewed me for an article in her newspaper.
 It’s been days since she made that request and I’ve been hard pressed to come up with a cogent response.

-My first thoughts have been, These people are in shock.
+My first thoughts were, These people are in shock.
 They can’t hear advice, certainly not emotional advice because they don’t have clean underwear, or a crib for their baby, or toys for their kids to play with while they’re on hold with the insurance company, or clothes to wear when they have to show up for work..

 1. Provide or help find immediate/temporary housing for the displaced family.